 - professional training of vocational teachers/trainers,

-In formal education, vocational trainings are part of vocational education in the framework curriculum, which means that the recognition happens through obtaining the qualification.
-The process is similar in higher education, as well, where different credit values are assigned to the different vocational training types.
-The recognition of vocational trainings (Szakmai gyakorlat elismerése) carried out earlier is also possible:
+In formal education, traineeships are part of vocational education in the framework curriculum, which means that recognition is achieved through the acquisition of the qualification.
+In higher education, the process is also similar, with different credit values are assigned to different types of traineeships.
+The recognition of traineeships carried out earlier is also possible ('Szakmai gyakorlat elismerése').

 Practical trainings based on student contracts

-The practical trainings based on student contracts are monitored by the industry chamber (Hungarian Chamber of Commerce and Industry).
-It controls whether conditions that were set at the time of registration of the business organisation are met.
-Furthermore, with the involvement of the vocational training school it supervises the business organisation’s activities during the training by observing the fulfilment of material and personal conditions, compliance with the vocational training framework curriculum, overseeing maximum group size, etc.
+The practical trainings based on student contracts are monitored by the Hungarian Chamber of Commerce and Industry (Magyar Kereskedelmi és Iparkamara).
+It controls the conditions that were set at the time of registration of the business organisation.
+Furthermore, with the involvement of the vocational training school it supervises the business organisation's activities during the training by observing the fulfilment of material and personal conditions, compliance with the vocational training framework curriculum, overseeing maximum group size, etc.